User37som/libbitcoin/bx-stealth-encode.md

 12TFFcDyvpZd4Zy1GAS7sp7Xz9sgRabovgf8xfD4EMGxenJw8ivsa3bBj8TzjR
 ```

-> This example shows the maximum length prefix of 32 bits.
-Generally speaking the privacy afforded by stealth transactions is reduced as the search prefix increases in length.
-The prefix is a transaction search optimization for the recipient.
-The most private stealth transactions would not use a prefix.
+> This example shows the maximum length filter of 32 bits.
+Generally speaking the privacy afforded by stealth transactions is reduced as the search filter increases in length.
+The filter is a transaction search optimization for the recipient.
+The most private stealth transactions would not use a filter.

 ### Example 7
 --filter 000000001010 --signatures 1